MiddletonCommunityVoice/services-list/content/Care-Services/Home-Instead.md

 ---

 ### Information
-Based in Rochdale cover Heywood, Middleton & Rochdale.
+Based in Rochdale covering Heywood, Middleton & Rochdale.
-Provides many care servicesin the community and at home.
+Provides many care services in the community and at home.